ymollard/python-advanced-slides/slides.md

 ![bg right:50% 85%](img/venv-pycharm.png)

 ---

-## Quality control tools
+## Python Enhancement Proposals (PEPs)
+The [PEPs](https://www.python.org/dev/peps/pep-0008/) rule the Python language.
+In their lifetime the PEPs are proposed, debated, rejected/accepted and implemented.

+They are usually not very user-friendly but allow to understand some implementation choices and the implementation of the interpreter.

+[PEP 484](https://www.python.org/dev/peps/pep-0484/) is about type hints, [PEP 257](https://www.python.org/dev/peps/pep-0257/) about RST docstrings ...

+---
-### [PEP 8](https://www.python.org/dev/peps/pep-0008/), the style guide for Python code
+In particular, the [PEP 8](https://www.python.org/dev/peps/pep-0008/) is the style guide for Python code.

-> This document gives coding conventions for the Python code

 PEP8 codes start with E (Errors) or W (Warnings)